Skip to footer content

 Convert PDF file to Images and Display

-We call the convert_pdf_to_images() function with the file path name of the input PDF file.
+The next step is to call the convert_pdf_to_images() function with the file path name of the input PDF file.
 This function extracts the PDF pages as images and returns a list of image paths.
-We iterate through the image paths and load each image using the Image.open() method from the PIL library.
-We then create a PhotoImage object using ImageTk.PhotoImage() and create a Label widget to display the image.
+By iterating through the image paths and loading each image using the Image.open() method from the PIL library, a PhotoImage object is created using ImageTk.PhotoImage().
+Then create a Label widget to display the image.

 images = convert_pdf_to_images("input.pdf")